marksull/fmcapi/README.md

 I recorded a quick "howto" video which can be accessed via:  (This is outdated and I need to make new videos.) https://www.youtube.com/watch?v=4NIe3T-HjDw

-**Note #1:  Check out the TestingUsersScript.py file for ideas on how to use fmcapi (until I get around to writing documentation).**
+**Note #1:  Check out the example directory's scripts for ideas on how to use fmcapi.**

 **Note #2:  You can directly send requests to the FMC via the send_to_api() method in the FMC class.
 This allows you to access any of the API features of the FMC.**